Why do we need to merge two datasets?

 First of all, open both of your data sets.
 Set the same property for the key variable/ID in the two datasets.
 Remove any duplicate case from the data sets.
 Sort the key variable/ID of two data sets in ascending order.
 Now you are ready to merge your desired data sets into one file.

 The process to merge two datasets

 Now open the dataset where you want to see the whole data after merging.
 Click on Data and then select Merge Files.
 Select Add Variables.
 You’ll see a dialogue box with the message “Add variable to…….”
 Select An external SPSS Statistics data file.
 Browse your second file and click on continue.
 Click on the key variable/ID from the Excluded Variables list.
 Click on Match cases on key variables in sorted files.
 Enter the key variable/ID into Key Variables box clicking on the adjacent right arrow.
 Click on Active dataset is keyed table.
 Click on OK.
 SPSS will show you a warning “Keyed match will fail if data are not sorted in ascending order of Key Variables.”

-Finally Click on OK.
-If there is no error, SPSS will take you on the merged file.
+Finally, Click on OK.
+If there is no error, SPSS will take you to the merged file.
 Save the file in your selected location.
-You’ll see the information of the first data set before the key variable/ID and the information of the second data set after the key variable/ID.
+You’ll see the information on the first data set before the key variable/ID and the information of the second data set after the key variable/ID.
 You have merged your both data sets based on the key variable/ID.